- How do I get an eternal kingdom?

 - How can I build out my eternal kingdom?

 - How do I redeem my purchased items?

 - How do I place my parcels and buildings?

 - Can you describe the different types of parcels?
-How big are they? what do they do?

 - Why would I want stronghold parcels in my kingdom?